haiderstats/MTLR/cran-comments.md

 ## Test environments
+* Github workflows:
+  * windows-lates: release
-* travis-ci:
+  * macOS-lates: release
-  * ubuntu 14.04: oldrelease, release, devel
-  * OS X 10.3.3, oldrelease, release
+  * ubuntu-20.04: release
 * win-builder: oldrelease, release, and devel
-* Rhub:
-  * Ubuntu Linux 16.04 LTS, R-release, GCC
-  * Windows Server 2008 R2 SP1, R-devel, 32/64 bit

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, or WARNINGs. win-builder showed (1) NOTE:

-These words here are either abbreviations (MTLR) or references to the authors (Yu et al.) of the paper that the methods in this package are based on.
-Note there is no DOI or arXiv id for this work so none has been included.
+New Maintainer: I have changed my email address from my university address to my personal one.

 ## Downstream dependencies
 * There are currently no downstream dependencies for this package.